Donaim/mcinclude/README.md

 # To do
-- faster project compilations: split compilation and linking with scripts
+- [x] faster project compilations: split compilation and linking with scripts
+- [ ] make possible with mcincluder to generate precompiled headers for each individual file.
+Because now only possible that only first header can be precompiled which is silly